Business segments and capabilities

 Lotus Software.
 Collaboration, messaging and social networking software that enables businesses to communicate, collaborate and increase productivity.

 Rational Software.
 Software tools that help clients manage their software development processes and capabilities.
+With the acquisition of Telelogic in 2008, Rational software supports software development for both IT solutions and embedded system solutions.

-Global Financing capabilities
+Global Financing Capabilities

 Commercial Financing.
 Short-term inventory and accounts receivable financing to dealers and remarketers of IT products.